Evaastro/HR_diagram/README.md

 HR_plot()
 ```

-This will display and save the HR diagram.
+This will display and save the HR diagram (with Gaia DR2 data).
 📷 Example:

 <img src="/HR_empty.png" alt="Example HR Diagram" width="300"/>